Geonhee-LEE/geon.github.io/experience/experience_kist.md

 6. Silbot3_msgs

-It is a package provided by the Robocare.
-It included msg and service file for working Silbot3.
+It is a package provided by the Robocare and included msg and service file for working Silbot3.

 7. Silbot3_omniwheels(incomplete)